gvwilson/thirdbit/src/talks/sdgc/index.md

 -   This is the worst job market for junior programmers *ever*
 -   People whose hopes have failed look for someone to blame
--   If we don't explain how the world works, someone much less pleasant will happily do so
+-   If we don't explain how the world works, someone much less pleasant will do so

 ---